-Stroll around George Town port and admire the view of the humongous cruise ships (maybe you are a passenger?), visit Hero Square, see the clock tower and visit the National Museum to learn about culture and history in the Caymans.
+Stroll around George Town port and admire the view of the humongous cruise ships (maybe you are a passenger?), visit Hero Square, see the clock tower and visit the National Museum to learn about the culture and history of the Caymans.

 With your local guide, visit a rum cake factory and the island’s only rum distillery to learn how rum is distilled and taste a few different varieties.

 The last stop on this tour is the Seven Mile Beach Club on Seven Mile Beach.

 Here you’ll have access to the beach and all the facilities, like free wifi, showers, changing room, a bar, a restaurant, and a refreshing pool.

 For this evening, you might just grab a quick meal and join an amazing experience; a night bioluminescence snorkeling tour after dark!

 This adventure takes place in Bioluminescent Bay, a 20 minutes boat trip from the departure point at Cayman Islands Yacht Club.